 Currently, remediation of groundwater impacted with the highly persistent 1,4-dioxane and PFASs typically requires costly ex situ advanced oxidation processes, and in situ technologies are either limited or completely lacking.
 In this project, the researchers will endeavor to develop a practical and more cost-effective solution for managing mixed COC impact.
 The testing of various performance-impacting parameters in combination with previously gained experiences in field implementation will ultimately provide DoD site managers with financial and technical guidance on treatment options and design for specific remedial goals.
-(Project Completed - 2021)
+(Project Completion - 2021)

 Fenti, A., J. Yukun, A. J. Hanson Rhoades, G. P. Dooley, P. Iovino, S. Salvestrini, D. Musmarra, S. Mahendra, G. F. Peaslee, and J. Blotevogel.
 2022.
 Performance Testing of Mesh Anodes for in situ Electrochemical Oxidation of PFAS.
 Chemical Engineering Journal Advances, 9:100205.